aredn/documentation/arednGettingStarted/node_status.rst

 35dB     possible to support link rates of 50 Mbps+
 ======   =================================================

-Below the Signal Strength readings are the node's **Firmware Version** and network type.
-The **System Time** is displayed, as well as the **Uptime**, or time since the last reboot.
-Nodes have no internal battery or realtime clock, so the time is reset every time the node is booted.
-If an Internet connection becomes available, the internal :abbr:`NTP (Network Time Protocol)` client will connect with a time server to sync the node's time.
+Below the Signal Strength readings are the node's **firmware version** and hardware **model**.
+The **system time** is displayed, as well as the **uptime**, which is the time since the last reboot.
+If an Internet connection or a local :abbr:`NTP (Network Time Protocol)` server is available, your node's NTP client will sync its time with that time source.

-The **Load Average** is the average number of processes that have been running on the node for the last 1, 5, and 15 minutes. **Free Space** tells you how much space is available on local storage devices.
-Flash is the internal non-volatile storage where the operating system, configuration files, and software packages are kept. /tmp is a filesystem in memory that stores the node's current status and various temporary files. **Memory** is the amount of :abbr:`RAM (Random Access Memory)` available for running processes on the node.
+The **load average** is the average number of processes that have been running on the node for the last 1, 5, and 15 minutes. **free space** tells you how much space is available on local storage devices.
+Flash is the internal non-volatile storage where the operating system, configuration files, and software packages are kept. /tmp is a filesystem in memory that stores the node's current status and various temporary files.
+Memory is the amount of :abbr:`RAM (Random Access Memory)` available for running processes on the node.
 The :abbr:`OLSR (Optimized Link State Routing protocol)` **Entries** show the total number of entries in the routing table, as well as the number of nodes currently connected to the mesh network.

 Signal Charts
 -------------